 Okay, maybe the last one is a bit of a stretch, but you know what I mean.
 I am a hardcore, Harry Potter obsessed nerd to the ten-thousandth degree and am totally okay with that.

 So, why don’t you hop on your Nimbus 2,000 (You could also use the floo network or grab a rogue port key.
-Whatever tickles your fancy.) and journey with me to Edinburgh.
+Whatever tickles your fancy.) and journey with me to Edinburgh, easily one of the best places to visit in Scotland.

 It’s a magical city where awesomeness abounds and where it is pretty dang easy to find some totally amazing Edinburgh Harry Potter sites.